polychromatic/polychromatic-docs/pages/translations.md

 * A [GitHub](https://github.com) account
 * A Git client, such as the `git` command

-## Steps
+> Before starting, make sure there isn't [any open pull request](https://github.com/polychromatic/polychromatic/pulls) for your language already.
+If so, consider leaving a review.

-Before starting, make sure there isn't [any open pull request](https://github.com/polychromatic/polychromatic/pulls) for your language already.
+> This guide will use [Poedit] to write translations and `git` for version control.

-> This guide will use [Poedit] for performing the translation and uses `git` in the Terminal for version control.
+---

-### Preparing the repository
+## Preparing the repository

 1. [Fork the polychromatic repository](https://github.com/polychromatic/polychromatic/fork) on GitHub.